-Also, you’ll want to make sure that you bring your own bags, as well as a supply of cash.
-Many vendors take debit/credit cards, but not all do, and if you do need to grab some cash quickly there are ATMs closeby.
+Also, you’ll want to make sure that you bring your own bags, as well as cash or hit up the ATM on the way over.
+Many vendors take debit/credit cards, but not all do, and if you do need to grab some cash quickly there are ATMs close by.

-When you’re ready for a bit of downtime, one place you should visit in Santa Monica is Palisades Park.
-This park is the 1.6 mile stretch of park located atop the bluffs overlooking the coastline featuring great views and an ample amount of space for picnicking.
+When you’re ready for a bit of downtime, one place you should visit in Santa Monica is Palisades Park perched on the bluffs overlooking the coastline.
+This park is a 1.6 mile stretch of park featuring great views and an ample amount of space for picnicking.